Clueless about investing? Check out these simple investment tips to help you get started.

 6. Invest in variable life insurance.

-You can also grow your money while getting lifestyle protection.
+You can also grow your money while getting life protection.
 Popularly known as variable life insurance (VUL), these plans provide you with both a life insurance and investment component.
-FWD’s VUL plans offer lifelong protection and earnings through an investment fund of your choice.
+FWD’s investment-linked insurance plans like Set for Life and Manifest offer lifelong protection and earnings through an investment fund of your choice.
+If you have the appetite for regular dollar payouts, you can also check FWD’s Dollar All Set Higher—an investment-link insurance that fuels your investments via global opportunities.

 7. Pay attention to fees and commissions.

 Actively managed funds have higher expense ratios than index funds.
-The lower the fees, the more investment you’ll make.
+The lower the fees, the more you can put in your investment.

 8. Assess your investment portfolio annually.